SrdanBTM/music-school-website/README.md

 # Music School Website

-A responsive portfolio website for a music school, built with pure JavaScript, HTML, and CSS.
+A responsive website for a music school, built with pure JavaScript, HTML, and CSS.
 The site includes sections about the school's offerings, instructors, and a contact form for communication.
 The website supports language switching between **English (EN)** and **German (DE)**.

 ## Features
 - **Responsive Design**: Works on both desktop and mobile.